coradek/Spark_NLP/README.md

 - determine whether differing use of these elements improves classification outcome

 No Punctuation or Stopwords:
-- for comparrison with above
+- for comparison with above

 Punctuation but no stopwords?
 Stopwords but no punctuation?